Sure, it’s not the most exciting day of the year, but you might be surprised by how satisfied a streamlined software renewal process leaves you.

 Software renewal management

-Automating your software renewal process can save time, and it is a great method for keeping track of your current spend, but you might be overlooking some opportunities to find places to save and negotiate new deals with your suppliers.
+Automating your software before their renewal date can save time, and it is a great method for keeping track of your current spend and annual maintenance, but you might be overlooking some opportunities to find places to save and negotiate new deals with your suppliers.

 Software renewal checklist